solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 ## Required Changes

-A new interest-bearing token program is only one component of the overall solution, since i-tokens need to be easily integrated in on-chain programs, web apps, and wallets.
+A new interest-bearing token program is only one component of the overall solution, which also comprises an interface for tokens (i-tokens) to be easily integrated in on-chain programs, web apps, and wallets.

 ### Token Program Conformance